 - Deltoids: These are the main shoulder muscles.
 The anterior deltoid flexes and medially rotates the arm, the lateral deltoid abducts the arm, and the posterior deltoid extends and laterally rotates the arm.

 - Rhomboids: These muscles are located in the upper back in between the scapula.
-They fix scapula to the thoracic wall, retract the scapula and rotate it to depress glenoid cavity.
+They fix the scapula to the thoracic wall, retract the scapula, and rotate it to depress the glenoid cavity.

 - Core Muscles: The abdominal muscles together with the intrinsic back muscles, make up the core muscles.
-They support and move the trunk, keep the body stable and balanced, and protects the spine.
+They support and move the trunk, keep the body stable and balanced, and protect the spine.

 Benefits of Cable Overhead Triceps Extensions